 Day 7: Accommodation – Bray/Dublin

-With 125 kilometres to Dublin, the run back was short and we were already discussing our most enjoyable parts of seeing Ireland in 7 days.
+With 125 kilometres to Dublin, the run back was short and we were already discussing our most enjoyable parts of seeing Ireland in a week.
 We decided to stay the night in Bray, a small town just south of Dublin, at Pat’s BnB which was absolutely lovely and also has great reviews.

 Travel Tip: Accommodation is often much cheaper just outside the main cities.
 If you have your own transport it’s normally the best economical option